ngriffiths21/measles-dashboard/src/index.md

 This rule of thumb applies far more to **local vaccination rates** than to statewide or national data.

 For example, the national data are not very concerning in isolation.
-The the number of Kindergarteners without full vaccination has increased slightly in the past few years, but not enough to be a dramatic problem.
+The number of fully vaccinated Kindergarteners has dropped slightly in the past few years, but not enough to be a dramatic problem.
 The national immunity rate remains quite high (around 95%, [according to WHO](https://immunizationdata.who.int/global/wiise-detail-page/measles-vaccination-coverage?CODE=USA&ANTIGEN=MCV2&YEAR=)).
 In fact, significant gains in the national vaccination rate have been made since 2000, when Measles was declared eliminated from the U.S. Most people are vaccinated with two doses at a young age and considered immune for life, so when vaccination rates change, it is reflected first in younger age cohorts, and only gradually in the national rate.

 <div class="card" style="max-width: 600px;">
   ${resize((width) => vaxPlot(vax_us, width))}